 All this can be costly, and the prevention is much nicer than the cure.
 So get in the habit of taking batteries out of your devices when you’re not using them!

-This poor speedlite had been left for a couple of months and the batteries had leaked rather badly.
-In this case, it was matter of carefully cleaning the contacts to remove the salty deposits and it was as good as new.
+Take the case of this poor Speedlite.
+It had been left for a couple of months, and the batteries had leaked rather badly.
+There was a happy ending however, as it was simply a matter of carefully cleaning the contacts to remove the salty deposits, and the flashgun was as good as new.

-In many cases though, if the batteries have leaked excessively, the battery acid can corrode the contacts and find its way into the circuitry, rendering the equipment irrepairable.
+In many cases though, if the batteries have leaked excessively, the battery acid can cause corroded contacts and find its way into the circuitry, rendering the equipment irreparable.

-So make a point of taking the batteries out and storing them in a separate pouch.
-If they leak, at least they won’t damage anything expensive!
+So, once again, make a point of taking the batteries out and storing them in a separate pouch or a dedicated pocket in your bag.
+This way, if they leak, at least they won’t damage anything expensive!